 Literature Review

 Bilingual and English as a Second Language (ESL) programs have both been used in the United States to teach immigrants and Native American speakers to learn English and gain access to the American educational system.
 Most of the children in these programs do learn English, but in doing so they end up losing their heritage language in the process.
 It has been pointed out that within two generations this process of language loss can take effect (Fishman & Hofman, 1966: Portes & Rumbault, 1990).
 Lopez (1982) found that there are few second-generation immigrants who are considered bilingual.
 What is happening to make English language learning become a subtractive process by which children abandon their heritage language and perhaps cultural traditions to blend into the American lifestyle and culture?
+Ah- Ok, here you lay out subtractive education-

 For the Native Americans, the process of teaching English was intentionally a subtractive process.
 There have been well-documented incidences of teachers using violence to knock the heritage culture out of the children (Watahomigie & McCarty, 1996).